 Tourist season will also affect the cost of a ticket, so the most expensive time to fly to Puerto Rico is when the cold weather hits the mainland United States.
 From December to April, Puerto Rico receives most of its visitors who are trying to catch a break from winter weather.
 This is also the best time to visit Puerto Rico because it’s the dry season.

-Hostels in Puerto Rico have gotten more expensive in recent years and the average price for a single night is about $30.
-In big cities, like San Juan, you should expect the price to increase to about $45+ per night.
+Hostels in Puerto Rico have gotten more expensive in recent years.
+And in big cities, like San Juan, you should expect the price to increase.
 However, hostels are not everyone’s cup of tea and you might want to look at a local hotel instead.

 There are plenty of hotels in Puerto Rico, but the nightly rate has a wide range of averages.
-You may be able to find a hotel for $100 out of the big city, but in urban areas or tourist hotspots, you should expect to spend about $250 per night.
-Boutique hotels will cost more, and many will charge about $350 per night.
+You may be able to find a hotel for a moderate price, but in urban areas or tourist hotspots, you should expect to spend potentially double.
+Boutique hotels will cost more and many will charge hundreds for a night.

 In the beach towns and areas, resorts are the money makers with some including all-inclusive options.
-Most resorts will charge $500 per night, but luxury options may cost over $1,000 per night.
+Most resorts will charge somewhere in the mid-hundreds per night while luxury options can cost in the thousands.
 There are plenty of resorts to choose from and you can add or subtract resort packages as needed.

-If you’re a part of a group who is traveling to Puerto Rico, renting an apartment or home from Airbnb can be a great way to save money.
-Most Airbnb rentals throughout the island cost $50-$150 per night.
+If you’re a part of a group that is traveling to Puerto Rico, renting an apartment or home from Airbnb can be a great way to save money.
 Apartments are more affordable and the most popular option, but some private homes are listed on the site.

 The next items to tackle on your list are food and drink.
 Unlike airfare and accommodation, you can’t prepay for meals unless you’re purchasing an all-inclusive package at a resort.
 While resorts offer you convenience, it’s a lot more fun to head off to a good restaurant in town, so you can taste authentic Puerto Rican food.